The Copeland Fellowship

 • $500 scholarship per semester (during the 2-year fellowship)

-• Language on your transcript that designates you as a Copeland Diversity and Inclusion Fellow
+• Language on your transcript that designates you as a Copeland Fellow

 Experiences that will benefit your life & career

-• A greater understanding of diversity, equity, and inclusion and the positive impact it has on organizations
+• A greater understanding of differences in thought, ideas, and culture and the positive impact it has on organizations

-• Interaction with individuals who have diverse cultures, ethnicities and lifestyles
+• Interaction with individuals who have varied beliefs, viewpoints, cultures, and traditions that distinguish one individual from another

-• Exposure to different worldviews and different ways of thinking that will better prepare you to be a forward-thinking business leader
+• Exposure to wide-ranging ways of thinking that will better prepare you to be a forward-thinking business leader

-• Critical thinking exercises that will allow you to address and take on meaningful and well-recognized challenges on our campus and in our wider society
+• Critical thinking exercises that will allow you to address and take on meaningful and well-recognized challenges on our campus and in society

-• Expanded creativity and problem-solving that will help you improve your employer’s reputation and engage with fellow employees
+• Expanded creativity and problem-solving skills that will help you improve your employer’s reputation and engage with fellow employees.

 Questions?
-Please email Dana Newell, Copeland Director of Diversity and Inclusion for more information.
+Please email Dana Newell, Copeland Fellowship Director for more information.

 Copeland Fellows - 2023

 Alyssa Rambert is a sophomore from Greenville, North Carolina, pursuing a business management degree with a concentration in human resources.
-Upon completing her undergraduate studies, Alyssa aspires to further her education by obtaining a Master of Business Administration, focusing on Diversity, Equity and Inclusion (DEI) for her future career.
+Upon completing her undergraduate studies, Alyssa aspires to further her education by obtaining a Master of Business Administration.
 Her passion stems from her family’s involvement in organizing back-to-school drives and her volunteer work with Love A Sea Turtle, an environmental sustainability nonprofit organization.
-In addition to being a Copeland Fellow, she is a Chancellor’s Fellow, a Diversity and Inclusion Action Committee Member for the College of Business, and Vice Chair of Marketing and Communication for the Black Student Success Summit.
-With a commitment to DEI advocacy, Alyssa aspires to bridge the transitional gaps for high school and college students and foster inclusive practices within corporate settings.
+In addition to being a Copeland Fellow, she is a Chancellor’s Fellow and Vice Chair of Marketing and Communication for the Black Student Success Summit.
+Alyssa aspires to bridge the transitional gaps for high school and college students and foster inclusive practices within corporate settings.

 Kooper Ashmore is a sophomore from Suffield, Connecticut, pursuing a BSBA in finance with a concentration in risk management and insurance.
 He is a member of the Honors College, Beta Gamma Sigma Honor Society and Pi Kappa Alpha.
 He enjoys building connections through these groups and understanding the importance of participating in clubs/extracurricular activities.
 He serves as the vice president of Gamma Iota Sigma, the professional business fraternity for Risk management and Insurance students.
 He has interned with State Farm and looks forward to interning with CRC in Charlotte this summer.
 After graduation, his goal is to be an excess and surplus underwriter, and he hopes to start an agency after some years of experience.
 He wants to gain leadership and expertise through the Copeland Fellowship.

 Aleshondra Halam is a graduate student from High Point, North Carolina, pursuing a Master of Business Administration with a Certificate in management information systems.
 She also received her BSBA with a finance and risk management & insurance concentration at ECU in ’19.
 As a first-generation Asian American and college student, she recognized that she had not only a glass ceiling to overcome but a bamboo ceiling as well.
 Instead of being discouraged by the metaphorical barriers, she developed an interest in diversity, equity and inclusion to understand and overcome the “disadvantage.”
-Thanks to her former employer’s DEI initiative, she was able to increase her knowledge of DEI and used their platform to educate her peers on the importance of DEI in the workplace, focusing on topics like Unconscious Bias, Representation is more than Appearance and Celebration of Cultures.
-The Copeland Fellowship became a new opportunity for Aleshondra to see how she can advocate for DEI in a higher education setting.
+The Copeland Fellowship became a new opportunity for Aleshondra to see how she can advocate in a higher education setting.
 She currently works for the North Carolina Department of Insurance as an Insurance Consumer Analyst.

 Copeland Fellows - 2022